...

 Embracing Feminism

 The fact that feminism is known more for its most extreme elements than what it truly entails and advocates for is a major disservice to the cause (and likely the patriarchy’s attempt to eliminate a threat).
 It is a shame that anyone would think it okay to use #feminist on a sexist remark or action.
 It is disheartening that the actions of imposters take precedence over the truth.
+Additionally, the normality of stalking and other harmful stereotypes promotes a culture that undermines the true essence of feminism, highlighting the need to confront and dismantle such misconceptions.

 a-women-holding-a-board-for-support-for-feminism